Markolissimo/PMA-33-Computer-Network/README.md

 # PMA-33-Computer-Network
-Socket labs on the Computer Networks subject are saved here.
+ClientSocket labs on the Computer Networks subject are saved here.